-Spouse's pension: 30% of the insured's annual earnings paid for up to 10 years to the surviving spouse or to a cohabiting partner (including a registered same-sex partner) who lived with the deceased for at least two years.
+Spouse's pension: 30% of the insured's annual earnings paid for up to 10 years to the surviving spouse or to a cohabiting partner (same sex or opposite sex) who lived with the deceased for at least two years.
 The pension is paid if the survivor (re)marries.

-The maximum annual benefit is 135,516 kroner.
+The maximum annual benefit is 139,380 kroner.

-The survivor pension ceases at age 65.
+The survivor pension ceases at the normal retirement age.

-Orphan's pension: 10% of the deceased's annual earnings, up to 45,172 kroner is paid to each orphan up to age 18 (age 21 if a student).
-20% of the deceased's annual earnings, up to 90,344 kroner is paid to each full orphan.
+Orphan's pension: 10% of the deceased's annual earnings, up to 46,460 kroner, is paid to each orphan up to age 18 (age 21 if a student); 20% of the deceased's annual earnings, up to 92,920 kroner, is paid to each full orphan.

-Transitional allowance: If the insured's death is the result of a work injury or an occupational disease, a lump sum of 154,000 kroner is paid to a spouse, cohabiting partner (including a same-sex partner), or certain other persons.
+Transitional allowance: If the insured's death is the result of a work injury or an occupational disease, a lump sum of 158,500 kroner is paid to a spouse, cohabiting partner (same sex or opposite sex), or certain other persons.